 Since starting the blog, I have been asked a number of times how is Fibromyalgia diagnosed.
 I think when it comes to getting answers, this is one of the most frustrating parts of this condition as invariably all the diagnostic tests come back normal, nothing to see…

-It was back in October, 1989 that I first headed off to see my GP, at just 25 years old, a new bride and working my dream job (hence the picture above).
+It was back in October, 1989 that I first headed off to see my GP, at just 25 years old, a new bride and working my dream job (see the picture to the left).
 I was tired – so tired!!
 It wasn’t the tiredness that comes with the end of a busy day checking in passengers at the airport, this was different.
 This was fatigue and it left me collapsing into a chair after my shift and asleep very soon after.
 They did all the usual tests, thyroid, iron levels but of course they all came back normal.

 Very soon after, the stomach pains kicked in and once again more trips and more tests.
 IBS was diagnosed with advice to drink more fruit juice, eat more fibre and get more exercise.
 I tried, oh how I tried.
 I did everything I was told, the added fibre left me bloated and increased my stomach pain and the exercise exhausted me.